 Look at your good physical traits … for instance, my legs are really stumpy for someone of my height (seriously – when i’m in a t shirt that doesn’t quite meet the waistband of really low-riding jeans, you’d think somebody cut my legs off at the knee!) , but they’re in awesome shape, so i don’t feel the need to hide them.
-Then you can dress to flaunt what you DO have.posted about 5 years ago
+Then you can dress to flaunt what you DO have.posted over 6 years ago

 i was in the same boat. my older sister was the hot girl in school, and i envied her. she became anorexic and people liked her even more. i did everything she did, including starving myself. i was so unhappy. my health deteriorated. i looked like i was dying. everyone talked about me behind my back. i realized what i was doing to myself. and at a young age, eating disorders can ruin your metabolism for life. i caught myself in time and changed my ways. so i gained a few pounds? i felt guilty for eating, but it felt good to eat some food!